digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-09-18-cross-border-access-to-data-council-of-europe-submission.md

 &#8220;Global civil society is engaging in this process to ensure that any harmonisation in this crucial policy area is up to the highest human rights standards, in line with the ethos of the Council of Europe&#8221;, he added.

-Alexander Seger, the Council of Europe’s anti-cybercrime coordinator, [has welcomed the joint submission.][3]
+Alexander Seger, the Council of Europe's anti-cybercrime coordinator, [has welcomed the joint submission.][3]

  [1]: https://edri.org/
  [2]: /wp-content/uploads/2017/09/cybercrime_2ndprotocol_globalsubmission_e-evidence_20170908.pdf